 You could also try to add white chocolate chips, cinnamon chips, or even sprinkles.
 Go crazy and have fun!

 My personal preference is to devour these cookies when warm.
 However, if you happen to have some leftovers you can store them in an airtight container (I LOVE these Rubbermaid ones) for up to 5 days.
 Make sure they are completely cool before sealing them in a container.

-Freeze cookies in an airtight container for up to 3 months.
+Freeze cookies wrapped in plastic and in an airtight container for up to 3 months.

 Peanut Butter Cookies without Brown Sugar

 - 1 ½ cup All-purpose Flour

 - 1 large Egg